I am an Associate in the Disputed Wills and Trusts team.

 I regularly act for individuals in connection with Court of Protection matters, including statutory will applications and cases where the appointment of a deputy is required because of financial abuse of an incapacitated person by an attorney under a Lasting Power of Attorney.
 I can also assist deputies and attorneys to recover an incapacitated person’s assets following such financial abuse.

 I am able to advise clients who are involved in assisted suicide cases where this has an impact on their ability to benefit from the estate of a loved one.

 I am keen to continue developing my existing knowledge in this niche area of law as I always strive to provide the best possible advice to my clients.
-I am an affiliate member of the Society of Trust and Estate Practitioners (STEP) and a full member of Solicitors for the Elderly (SFE).
+I am a full member of ACTAPS, an affiliate member of the Society of Trust and Estate Practitioners (STEP) and a full member of Solicitors for the Elderly (SFE).
 SFE is an organisation of legal professionals specialising in the legal affairs of elderly and vulnerable people.
 I also have Higher Rights of Audience (civil proceedings) which means that I am able to appear and conduct proceedings on behalf of my clients in the higher courts in England and Wales.

 In my spare time I enjoy running and taking part in organised events such as fun runs, half marathons and marathons.

 Alexa’s notable cases: